How To Host A Holiday Cookie Exchange

 The holidays are a busy time.
 There are trees to trim, parties to attend and—most importantly—cookies to bake.
 How do you fit all these exciting events into one month?
-Start early, and plan a fun and productive cookie exchange with your family and friends.
-It’s a great solution, and a great excuse to get people together and into the holiday spirit, and the bonus is that you end up with enough cookies to last through the holidays.
+Start early, and plan a fun and productive holiday cookie exchange with your family and friends.
+It’s a great excuse to get people together and into the holiday spirit, and the bonus is that you end up with a variety of treats to last through the holiday season.

-Whether you’re holding or attending a cookie exchange, here’s a step-by-step checklist that can help your cookie swap run smoothly.
+Whether you’re hosting or attending a holiday cookie swap, here’s a step-by-step checklist for hosting a cookie exchange.

 Get organized

-Set a date for your cookie swap.
-Two to three weeks before the holidays or other pending dates.
-This will give guests time to decide what to bake, arrange for groceries, and the coordination of what cookies the group will make.
-To avoid duplications and to allow for a variety of cookies, have guests fill out a sign-up sheet with the following categories: icebox cookies, bar cookies, drop cookies, decorated cookies, etc.
+Set a date for your swap party—aim for two to three weeks before the holiday rush.
+This will give guests time to decide what to bake and coordinate with the group.
+To avoid duplicates and to allow for a variety of cookies, have guests fill out a sign-up sheet that includes sections for different categories of cookies: icebox cookies, bar cookies, drop cookies, decorated cookies, etc.

 Think about quantity

 For every six to eight guests attending (including yourself), ask each person to bring at least three dozen cookies.
-This will ensure that every guest can take home 4 to 6 of each cookie variety.
-Ask guests to prepare a recipe or ingredient list.
+This will ensure that everyone on the guest list can take home 4 to 6 of each cookie variety.
+Ask guests to also bring a copy of their recipe or ingredient list.
 This is especially useful if you have guests attending who have food allergies.

 Don’t forget the packaging

-One week prior to the exchange, remind guests to bring copies of their cookie recipes and containers to take cookies home.
+One week prior to the exchange, remind guests to bring copies of their recipe cards and containers to take cookies home.

 Keep parchment paper handy

-On the day of the event, provide waxed paper or parchment for separating layers of cookies.
+On the day of the event, have lots of waxed paper or parchment on hand for separating layers of cookies, plus a few festive snacks and drinks.

 Have fun